gurkult/reagurk/CONTRIBUTING.md

 To work on this project, you'll need to have [Node.js](https://nodejs.org/) installed.

-To install all the required dependencies, run `npm install`.
-Then, you can run `npm run start` to start the React development server on http://localhost:3000.
+To install all the required dependencies, run `yarn install`.
+Then, you can run `yarn start` to start the React development server on http://localhost:3000.

 ### Committing